-Requirements for Acceptable Solutions Compliance?
-Site and Soil On-site Sewage Management Hazard Class confirmed by the designer/installer?
+Requirements for Acceptable Solutions Site and Soil On-site Sewage Management Hazard Class confirmed by the designer/installer?
 Assessment Site and soil assessment undertaken in accordance with Section 1.1.1 of this DAF using Council's Site and Soil Assessment pro-forma?
 Design criteria and wastewater generation rate obtained from Council's Minimum Standards in Section 6.2?
-System Selection and Sizing System components sized and configured in accordance with Council's Minimum Standards in Section 6?
-Chosen OSMS option is in accordance with available Acceptable Solution for this site (Section 5)?
+System Selection and System components sized and configured in accordance with Council's Minimum Standards in Section 6?
+Sizing Chosen OSMS option is in accordance with available Acceptable Solution for this site (Section 5)?
 Site plan prepared in accordance with Council's Site and Soil Assessment pro-forma?
-Constructability Owner / applicant has signed the statement within the Section 68 Application Form? • able to demonstrate compliance with all of the above Acceptable Solution criteria, you following checklist. u must
+Constructability Owner / applicant has signed the statement within the Section 68 Application Form?
+If you were not able to demonstrate compliance with all of the above Acceptable Solution criteria, you must proceed to the following checklist.

-\checkmark \checkmark Acceptance Criteria for Site Specific Designs Site and Soil Assessment On-site Sewage Management Hazard Class confirmed by the designer/installer?
-Completion of a detailed Site and Soil Assessment in accordance with the High Hazard DAF by a suitably qualified consultant.
-System Selection and Sizing Site specific design calculations in accordance with the High Hazard DAF by a suitably qualified consultant.
-Land application system sized using appropriate equation from Section 6 Predicted performance / treatment system/tank accreditation details to be provided.
-List available options and justify selection in accordance with the High Hazard DAF.
+Acceptance Criteria for Site Specific Designs Site and Soil On-site Sewage Management Hazard Class confirmed by the designer/installer?
+Assessment Completion of a detailed Site and Soil Assessment in accordance with the High Hazard DAF by a suitably qualified consultant.
+Site specific design calculations in accordance with the High Hazard DAF by a suitably qualified consultant.
+System Selection and Land application system sized using appropriate equation from Section 6 Predicted performance / treatment system/tank accreditation details to be provided.
+Sizing List available options and justify selection in accordance with the High Hazard DAF.
 Site plan prepared in accordance with High Hazard DAF (1:500 scale minimum)?
 Constructability Owner / applicant has signed the statement within the Section 68 Application Form?